NohPei/geophone-manual/source/index.rst

 Welcome to the GeoMCU documentation!
 ====================================

-**GeoMCU** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**GeoMCU** is an interface for `geophone elements <https://www.seis-tech.com/sm-24-equivalent-geophone-sensor/>`_, enabling them to be organized into sensor networks for structural vibration sensing tasks, including:

+* Structural Health Monitoring
+* Human and Animal Activity Detection
+* Vitals Monitoring, such as Heart Rate and Respiration
+* Footstep Detection

+The project includes the interface PCB design (See :doc:`/hardware/index`), firmware code, and a :doc:`/gateway/index`.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information or jump to specific sections on how to use each part of the system.

 .. note::

-   This project is under active development.
+   This documentation is under active development.

 Contents
 --------

 .. toctree::
+   :maxdepth: 5

    usage
-   gateway/modules
+   hardware/index
+   gateway/index
+   firmware/index